fbpx

 But what should your fleet maintenance log consist of?

-Although no two fleet vehicle maintenance logs will be exactly the same, here are a few ideas on what your log should include:
+Although no two fleet vehicle maintenance logs will be exactly the same, here are a few ideas on what your log should include the following.

 Vehicle Identification Information